RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 Open the file `src/main/java/com/redhat/coolstore/utils/StartupListener.java`.
 Navigate the folder tree and double-click the source file to open it in the editing panel.

 The first issue we will tackle is the one reporting the use of _Weblogic ApplicationLifecyleEvent_ and _Weblogic LifecycleListener_ in this file.
 Open the file to make these changes in the file.
-Replace the following codes with the exsiting entire codes:
+Replace the file so it is as follows:

 ~~~java
 package com.redhat.coolstore.utils;